 As long as your mouth is healthy and free of major oral health issues like gum disease and tooth decay, you are likely a good candidate for Invisalign treatment.
 You must address any serious oral health issues before you can get orthodontic treatment at The Good Dentist.

 In addition, Invisalign is typically recommended only for patients who have minor-to-moderate issues with crooked/crowded teeth or their bite alignment.
 If you have very serious orthodontic problems, traditional metal braces will likely be a better alternative, since they are more versatile and can be used to treat almost any orthodontic issue.

-To find out if you’re a good candidate for Invisalign, just contact The Good Dentist for a consultation with Dr. Max Meinerz or Dr. Casey Burns.
+To find out if you’re a good candidate for Invisalign, just contact The Good Dentist for a consultation with Dr. Max Meinerz or Dr. Ostromecki.
 At your appointment, you can learn more about treatment, see if you’re a candidate, and start working toward a straighter, healthier smile right away.